 The economics are currently kind to the region’s foresters.
 Export prices for CEMAC forest products rose 2.9 percent between the fourth quarter of 2025 and the first quarter of 2026, according to figures compiled in the French Treasury’s Central Africa brief and reported by Agence Ecofin.

 Raw logs led the way, jumping 23.5 percent quarter on quarter to the end of March.
-Strong prices give exporters a cushion — and governments a window — to finance the shift toward processing.
+Strong prices give exporters a cushion — and governments a window — to fund the shift toward processing.

 Sawn wood and processed products moved far more modestly in the same data, which is the point: the premium sits in the processing, not the log.
 Capturing it requires mills the region has mostly yet to build.